 Boating Laws

-Captain's License Canada: How to Get One
+Captain's License Canada: How to Get One in 2026

 A man wears a life jacket and drives a boat, captain's license Canada concept.